 - Action #1: Sign a petition to HHS Sec.
 Xavier Becerra that asks him to exercise his power to end this dangerous program.

 However, Rep. Katie Porter is sounding the alarm!
+We need to educate Congress — and soon.

 In May of 2021, four members of the U.S. House of Representatives (Reps.
 Mark Pocan, Bill Pascrell, Jr., Lloyd Doggett, and Katie Porter) sent a letter to Dept. of Health and Human Services Secretary Xavier Becerra expressing concern about Medicare Direct Contracting, and calling for an immediate freeze of the program.